-The recommended dose of Ixifi is 5 mg/kg given as an induction regimen at 0, 2 and 6 weeks followed by a maintenance regimen of 5 mg/kg every 8 weeks thereafter for the treatment of moderate to severe, active Crohn's disease.
+The recommended dose of Inflectra[®] is 5 mg/kg given as an induction regimen at 0, 2 and 6 weeks followed by maintenance regimen of 5 mg/kg every 8 weeks thereafter for the treatment of moderate to severe, active Crohn's disease.
 For patients who have an incomplete response, consideration may be given to adjusting the dose up to 10 mg/kg.
-Your doctor may consider doing a blood test (therapeutic drug monitoring) to determine how much infliximab for injection is in your blood stream in order to optimize your dose of Ixifi.
+Your doctor may consider doing a blood test (therapeutic drug monitoring) to determine how much infliximab is in your bloodstream in order to optimize your dose of Inflectra[®].